Manchac, Louisiana: History

-Fort Bute or Manchac Post, named after the then British Prime Minister John Stuart, 3rd Earl of Bute, was established in 1763 at the junction of Iberville River (Bayou Manchac) with the Mississippi River, and remained an important military and trading post in British West Florida until captured by Spanish forces under Luis de Unzaga who built a new fort, Manchak fort, in August of 1775; later, his brother-in-law Bernardo Galvez captured Manchac Fort from English again on September 7, 1779, during what became known as the Battle of Fort Bute of the American Revolutionary War.
+Fort Bute or Manchac Post, named after the then British Prime Minister John Stuart, 3rd Earl of Bute, was established in 1763 at the junction of the Iberville River (Bayou Manchac) with the Mississippi River, and remained an important military and trading post in British West Florida until captured by Spanish forces under Luis de Unzaga who built a new fort, Manchak fort, in August of 1775; later, his brother-in-law Bernardo Galvez captured Manchac Fort from the English again on September 7, 1779, during what became known as the Battle of Fort Bute of the American Revolutionary War.
 Manchac was raided in February 1778 by American forces under the command of James Willing—see related articles, Continental Marines and USS Morris.
 Fort Bute/Manchac Post/Mississippi River at Bayou Manchac is 45 miles from Manchac.

 The British used Manchac as a trading post with which the British agent in 1772 was reported to attempt to recruit a translator of Quapaw to undermine Spanish authority in Spanish Louisiana.
 Apparently it was a favorite object of deputy Indian agent John Thomas there.

 When the New Orleans, Jackson and Great Northern railroad was commissioned in 1852, Manchac was one of the stations originally planned, which were generally at ten-mile intervals.
 Willie Akers' father, William Akers, was the founder and first mayor of the town of Ponchatoula, the next station to the north.
 Manchac straddles the railway, which, at the start of the 21st century, is part of the Canadian National Railway system.

+The area was part of the Expedition to Pass Manchac and Ponchatoula during the American Civil War.

 Location

+Manchac is located on Lake Maurepas on the Pass Manchac waterway, which connects to Lake Pontchartrain.
+The Manchac Swamp Bridge on Interstate 55 has exit and entrance ramps for Manchac.
+Also located here is the Port Manchac Distribution Center, with storage facilities and rail, truck, and water links to the east, west, and north.